Terms and conditions

 This website is provided and operated by Hemp the Climate z.s. (“Hemp the Climate”, “we”, “us”, “our” and “ours”), incorporated under the laws of the Czech Republic, with company number (IČO): 08881901 and registered in the public register of associations kept by the Municipal Court in Hradec Králové, Czech Republic under the file number L 13335.

-These terms and conditions (the “Terms”) explain how you may use this website www.hemptheclimate.com (the “Website”) which is provided to you free of charge and what are your rights as a member of Hemp the Climate if you wish to become one.
+These terms and conditions (the “Terms”) explain how you may use this website www.hemptheclimate.com (the “Website”) which is provided to you free of charge.

-If you have any questions about the Website or the membership in Hemp the Climate, please contact us at email@example.com or +420 731 704 083.
+If you have any questions about the Website or Hemp the Climate in general, please contact us at firstname.lastname@example.org or +420 731 704 083.

 We reserve the right to change these Terms at any time.